tox-dev/tox/docs/reference/config.rst

         because user site-packages aren't visible.
 Only set when using ``virtualenv``\-based environments.
     - - ``TOX_PACKAGE``
       - The path(s) to the built package artifact(s), joined by ``os.pathsep`` if there are multiple.
 Only set in run environments where a package has been built.
+See :ref:`howto-reference-built-package` for usage examples.
     - - ``VIRTUAL_ENV``
       - The path to the virtual environment directory.
 Only set when using ``virtualenv``\-based environments (the default).